-The CoC does not actively coordinate with correctional facilities.
-Community Shelter Board participated in a local initiative called the Criminal Justice & Behavioral Health Systems Improvement Project by offering HMIS homeless data for an across-the-system data match and planning support.
-The 5-year data match with the justice system and the mental health system showed that 23% of people entering the shelter system had stays in jail in the previous year.
-However, the data match showed that individuals exiting correctional facilities are not discharged to shelter; the average time lapse between facility exit and shelter entry in 2012 was 441 days.
+A local initiative that conducted a 5-year across-the-system data match of HMIS homeless data with the justice system showed that 23% of people entering shelters had jail stays in the previous year.
+The data match showed, however, individuals exiting correctional facilities are not discharged to shelter; the average time lapse between facility exit and shelter entry in 2012 was 441 days.
 The median time between exit and shelter entry was 285 days.
-This and previous studies nonetheless show a high vulnerability for individuals with correctional facility, mental health system, and shelter system overlap.
+This and previous studies nonetheless show a high vulnerability for individuals with correctional facility and shelter system overlap.
 To address that issue, a Bureau of Justice Assistance grant supports intensive services and housing for this population.
+The CoC in January 2016 added a representative from the County jail to the CoC membership so that the CoC can leverage this expertise, monitor links between incarceration and shelter stays and better coordinate efforts between the homelessness and correctional systems.